benank/rubyworld/README.md

 ## Developing

-1. Install all packages with `npm install`
+1. Install all packages with `npm install` (and so the same in the `server` directory)
 2. Run `npm run dev` to start the development server.
+3. In another terminal, navigate into the server directory and run `npm run dev` to start the realtime server.

 ## Building